ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 The following properties can be configured:

-* position (the default is over the edge; it can be also displayed inside the container)
+* position regarding the editor's bottom edge (the default is over the edge; it can be also displayed inside the container)
 * logo offset towards the configured editable's corner
 * alignment: left or right side of the editable area